benallen-dev/rpi-rgb/README.md

 var white = new Colour(100,100,100);
 var yellow = new Colour(100,100,0);

+// Start by fading to blue.
 channel1.fadeRgb(blue, 2000, function() {
+  // When that's done, strobe.
   channel1.strobeRgb(white, 18, 1000, function() {
+    // After strobing, fade to yellow.
     channel1.fadeRgb(yellow, 700);
   });
 });

-setTimeout(channel1.pulseRgb(softRed, Red, 500, 2000), 10000);
+// After the timeout, all the above is likely done, so start pulsing red. setTimeout(channel1.pulseRgb(softRed, Red, 500, 2000), 10000);
 ```